AcelRx Pharmaceuticals Inc. (ACRX): Don't disregard this ominous signal

-AcelRx Pharmaceuticals Inc. (ACRX) is priced at $0.72 after the most recent trading session.
-At the very opening of the session, the stock price was $0.72 and reached a high price of $0.8809, prior to closing the session it reached the value of $0.69.
-The stock touched a low price of $0.6749.Recently in News on March 21, 2023, AcelRx to Host Full Year and Fourth Quarter 2022 Financial Results Call and Webcast on March 30, 2023.
+Let’s start up with the current stock price of AcelRx Pharmaceuticals Inc. (ACRX), which is $0.69 to be very precise.
+The Stock rose vividly during the last session to $0.85 after opening rate of $0.8226 while the lowest price it went was recorded $0.66 before closing at $0.76.Recently in News on March 21, 2023, AcelRx to Host Full Year and Fourth Quarter 2022 Financial Results Call and Webcast on March 30, 2023.
 AcelRx Pharmaceuticals, Inc. (Nasdaq: ACRX), a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for use in medically supervised settings, today announced that it will release full year and fourth quarter financial results for 2022 after the market close on Thursday, March 30, 2023.
 Thereafter, AcelRx management will host a live webcast and conference call at 4:30 p.m.
 Eastern Daylight Time/1:30 p.m.
 Pacific Daylight Time on March 30, 2023 to discuss the financial results and provide an update on the Company’s business.
 You can read further details here

 AcelRx Pharmaceuticals Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $7.6000 on 08/11/22, with the lowest value was $0.5687 for the same time period, recorded on 03/20/23.